hassanmoid/NLP-use-cases/README.md

 # NLP
-Notebooks for all NLP use-cases.
+Notebooks for various NLP use-cases.

-1. Sentiment Analysis using Logistic Regression.
+1. Sentiment Analysis of 10,000 tweets with Logistic Regression